gerardsimons/recoll-albert/README.md

 ### Actions

-Currently there are four actions associated to this plugin:
+Currently there are five actions associated to this plugin.
+The actions are identical to the default `FileExtension` of Albert (the one that matches queries with filenames)

-* **Open File** (default action): Simply open the file with URLAction.
+* **Open with default application** (default action): Simply open the file with URLAction.
 This should open whatever application is registered to handle this type of file
-* **Open Terminal at Directory**: Open a new terminal window with its current working directory set to the path
-* **Open Containing Directory**: Open the directory of the file.
+* **Reveal in file browser**: Open the directory of the file.
 This currently only works on Mac and Linux
+* **Open terminal at this path**: Open a new terminal window with its current working directory set to the path
-* **Copy Path**: Copy the full absolute path to the file as returned by Recoll to the clipboard
+* **Copy path to clipboard**: Copy the full absolute path to the file as returned by Recoll to the clipboard
+* **Copy file to clipboard**: Copy the file's contents to the clipboard

-## Known Issues
+## Known Issues / TODOs

+* Show a little context for the match.
-* Multiple returns for same file
+* Icons for the files it found
+* Copy file contents should be copied lazily (this might require a change in Albert's clipaction)